Human bocavirus: Virology

 A viral noncoding RNA of 140 nucleotides, named as bocavirus-encoded small RNA (BocaSR), is expressed from the 3' noncoding region after the VP ORF.

 NP1 is a small non-structural protein that could induce apoptosis in transfection of HeLa cells.

 There is a single promoter located within the 3' hairpin.
 This is responsible for, by alternative splicing and alternative polyadenylation, for the generation of several (at least 6) mRNAs.
 The poly A tail is about 150 nucleotides in length.

 After nuclear import the single stranded genome is converted to double stranded DNA and production of the viral NS1 protein commences.

 The genome is replicated through a unique linear rolling hairpin mechanism that is dependent on the NS1 protein.
 Replication has been reported to result in the creation of a series of circular head to tail sequences.

 A sequence conserved among the Parvoviridae TAAAAAT is found close to the 3' terminus.

 Other parvoviruses replicate only when the host cell is in S phase: viral replication results in the death of the host cell.
 This pattern has not yet been experimentally confirmed for the bocaviruses but seems likely to be the case.
-Expression of the viral proteins alone does not cause host cell death. unlike other parvoviruses where this has been examined.
+Expression of the viral proteins alone does not cause host cell death unlike other parvoviruses where this has been examined.

-The receptor for bovine parvovirus 1 is sialic acid.